 Configuring a Target to Report Issues to your Issue Tracker

-From your list of Targets, select the Target you wish to work with.
+From your list of Targets, choose the Target you want to work with.

-- In the Target Information panel, scroll to the bottom of the panel and expand the "Advanced" link.
+- Scroll down in the Target Information panel and expand the Advanced link.

 Now that your Target is configured to link to Github, you need to Scan your Target.
 When the Scan is completed, you will be able to select the Vulnerabilities to submit to your Issue Tracker.